abyssDS/sfmlWiki/TutorialDrawableGroup.md

 ## Introduction

-Drawable's children cover a wide range of uses: shapes, sprites, strings, etc. but the "family" lacks one member: Group, so we'll create it there.
+Drawable's children cover a wide range of uses: Shapes, Sprites, Texts, etc. but the "family" lacks one member: Group, so we'll create it there.
 Indeed, the class exists in well-known libraries such as [Pygame](http://www.pygame.org/news.html).

 ## Utility